Dentures & Denture Care

 - Clean your dentures with cool or tepid water over a water-filled sink.
 Hot water may warp a denture.
 A small washcloth placed in the bottom of the bowl will ensure that your denture isn’t damaged if it falls

-- Soak your denture daily for 10 minutes or so in a denture bath, using a fizzy cleaning tablet, then rinse thoroughly with water
+- Soak your denture daily for 10 minutes or so in a denture bath, using a denture cleansing tablet, then rinse thoroughly with water

 - Do not soak your dentures in hot water or leave them in a hot car